 But everyone knew this lawyer was not behaving appropriately and knew that everyone else knew it too.
 So he called on his fellow fighters for justice in the plaintiffs’ bar to join him in bringing a bar complaint.
 No one was interested.

 So, he plugged on anyway.
 In dealing with this complaint, investigators found many more grievances that were swept under the rug.
 In the defense lawyer’s response to the charges, she said that she had had battles with lots of other firms and no one else had a problem with her.

 Whoops!
 Suddenly, a lot of plaintiffs’ law firms who wouldn’t lift a finger to help this guy when he started heard that she was using their failure to file a grievance as implicit acceptance of her tactics.
 That was apparently a bridge too far.
 They piled on top and gave the investigators a ton of evidence to show a pattern of abuse and inappropriate conduct.

 This story was published just today in the Connecticut Law Tribune which triggered this post.
 The offending lawyer here was “sentenced” to the appointment of a “monitoring attorney” and is required to take mandatory ethics training.
 Nice little slap on the wrist but you have to think it will make this lawyer think twice before going over the top in the future.

 [Note: I know how hard it is to read that synopsis without my naming the lawyer.
 I just have a policy of not spilling names out on this blog unless there are special circumstances that warrant it.
-But it does make it is a little harder to read.]
+But it makes it is a little harder to read.]

 The Take-Home Message